Leadership FAQs and Pastor Search

 Who is leading the church?

 This church body is led by elders.
 We presently have one elder, Jimmy Thoma, who is also a staff pastor.
-The elders have asked Jimmy to serve as lead pastor in an interim capacity during the transition.
+The congregation ratified Jimmy to serve as the Lead pastor of Ministry and Preaching, our Senior Pastor role, on February 23, 2020.

 What are elders and who are they?